cuducos/airnope/README.md

 <summary>Can I test it to see what messages AirNope would consider spam?</summary>

 Sure!
+The easiet way to use the [playground](https://airnope-playground.onrender.com).

-The easiest way is to create a group and [add AirNope](#how-to-use-airnope).
+The second easiest way is to create a group and [add AirNope](#how-to-use-airnope).
 Since you would then be the group owner, you will need a second account (friends!) to join the group to see the bot in action.

 Alternatively, you can use [Docker](https://docs.docker.com/get-started/) and your terminal to test messages locally: